Aljgutier/aljgutier.github.io/posts/Financial Markets/20200930-MarketCycle.md

 # Initialization and Data Import
  The python code for the examples below is contained in the "Market Cycle Notebook" (link above) and available for download on Github.

  As with a typical data analysis, we begin by importing packages and modules.
 Since fmcycle.py and fmplot.py are not yet available within a Python package, it is required to download them and put them into a directory contained in the PYTHONPATH.
-Downloading the modules into the python/Jupyter working directory is typically the most straightforward approach.
+Downloading the modules into the Jupyter or Python working directory is typically the most straightforward approach.

 ```
 import pandas as pd